zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/createstack4.png)

 9. Your stack has now been created!
-Now to create your environemnt.
+Now to create your environment.

     ![](img/stackcreated.png)